 In the morning she was supposed to take a train to meet his grandparents.
 I have to remove my make up, change my clothes and shed the skin of my real identity.
 No reason to confuse 87 olds, she said.
-His father replied positively to her call after two years of silence.
+Her father replied positively to her call after two years of silence.
 Somehow I felt responsible, as she had no place to stay for the night: Nothing has to happen, but you can crush on my couch, I said.
 Afterwards I asked if I could kiss her.
 She made a gesture meaning: “how you wish, darling…”

 Unfortunately, our juices and skins couldn’t intermingle as our brains could.

 I know what you mean, but sometimes bodies just don’t fit to each other.